 Be consistent, but don’t expect overnight success

 You need to allow plenty of time for your community to form and earn your trust.
 Being an influencer is not about being “famous”, it’s about having the power to change people’s minds or make them consider things they hadn’t considered before.
 To do that, you need to build trust and trust isn’t built overnight.
 Consistency in producing valuable content is paramount, because then your followers will come to learn that your word is good.
-It may take years for your personal branding to pay off, but if you put in the time, there’s a good chance it will happen eventually.
+It may take months or even years for your personal branding to pay off, but if you put in the time, you have a real chance to find success as an influencer.